Graceland: First floor

 Graceland is 17552 sqft and has a total of 23 rooms, including eight bedrooms and bathrooms.
 To the right of the Entrance Hall, through an elliptical-arched opening with classical details, is the Living Room.
 The Living Room contains a 15 ft white couch against the wall overlooking the front yard.
 To the left are two white sofas, a china cabinet and a fireplace with a mirrored wall.
-The painting that hangs in the room was Elvis' last Christmas present from his father, Vernon, and also displayed are photographs of Elvis' parents Vernon and Gladys, Elvis and Lisa Marie.
+The painting that hangs in the room was Elvis's last Christmas present from his father, Vernon, and also displayed are photographs of Elvis's parents Vernon and Gladys, Elvis and Lisa Marie.
 Behind an adjoined doorway is the Music Room, framed by vivid large peacocks set in stained glass and contains a black baby grand piano and a 1950s style TV.
-And the third adjacent room is a bedroom that was occupied by Elvis' parents.
+And the third adjacent room is a bedroom that was occupied by Elvis's parents.
 The walls, carpet, dresser, and queen size bed are bright white with the bed draped in a velvet-looking dark purple bedspread along with an en-suite full bathroom done in pink.

 To the left of the Entrance Hall, mirroring the Living Room, is the Dining Room, headlined by a massive crystal chandelier.
 It features six plush chairs in golden metal frames set around a marble table, all of which are placed on black marble flooring in the center with carpet around the perimeter.
-Connected to the Dining Room is the Kitchen, which was used by Elvis' aunt Delta until her death in 1993 before it was opened to the public two years later.
+Connected to the Dining Room is the Kitchen, which was used by Elvis's aunt Delta until her death in 1993 before it was opened to the public two years later.